This service is free. Why?

 - Any other genre not listed (historical fiction, horror, mystery, etc).

-I will be looking for four major elements off the bat:
+I will be looking for these 4 major elements:

 - The quality of your protagonist.
 No Mary Sues please!
 I want characters who have real flaws and real interests.